 Fearing death, the crew runs into the woods, only to find that there are more of the large snakes in there.
 They get scattered and Sindbad, alone now, builds himself a shelter with wooden sticks to keep the serpents from coming close to him.
 He spends the night in fear and by morning, moves towards the shore, where he finds another merchant ship sailing by.

-The merchants on the ship rescue him and are awed by his adventure stories.
+The merchants on the ship rescue him and are awed by his swashbuckling stories.
 Lucky for Sindbad, this is the same ship that had accidentally abandoned him during his second voyage.
 The captain, an honest man, gives Sindbad the money they made from selling his merchandise, making Sindbad wealthier yet again.